- Automatic token detection

 Normally, MetaMask displays ERC-20 standard tokens (or standard tokens) you own on your account page.
-However, with the proliferation of tokens on the Ethereum network, MetaMask doesn't keep an authoritative list--but it does allow you to add any ERC-20 compliant token you hold.
+However, with the proliferation of tokens on Ethereum and other networks, MetaMask doesn't keep an authoritative list--but it does allow you to add any ERC-20 compliant token you hold.

 There are two different ways to add unlisted tokens to your MetaMask wallet: